hmakelin/gisnav/docs/pages/setup.rst

     docker-compose up -d

 .. note::
-    You should see the Gazebo and QGroundControl windows pop up soon on your screen.
-If you do not see them, you may need configure your ``xhost``:
+    It may take a few minutes to build your Docker image.
+You should see the Gazebo and QGroundControl windows pop up soon on your screen after your image has built and is run in a container.
+If you do not see them after a while, you may need to configure your ``xhost``:

     .. code-block:: bash